denniskigen/ampath-forms/pages/docs/developer-guide/deploy-form-builder.md

 <Callout emoji="ℹ️">
   http://172.17.0.1 is the OpenMRS host served by Docker on Linux.
-This could be different on Mac or Windows.
+This could be different on Mac OS or Windows.
 </Callout>

 Create a Dockerized build by running: